martinschneider/orzo/README.md

 ![Orzo](logo.png)

-Orzo is a (not yet) self-compiling Java compiler with some added syntactical sugar (for example, [parallel assignment](https://en.wikipedia.org/wiki/Assignment_(computer_science)#Parallel_assignment) support).
+Orzo is a Java-based language for the JVM.

-It's named after [my beverage of choice](http://thecoffeeuniverse.org/caffe-dorzo-barley) while coding it ☕🌾
+It's named after [my beverage of choice](http://thecoffeeuniverse.org/caffe-dorzo-barley) while coding it.

 # Features